nickysaroa288-source/cmn224-portfolio-00185/README.md

 Nicky Saroa

 ## Purpose
-This repository is used to store and submit course work for CMN224.
+This repository is used to store and submit course work for CMN224 Software Engineering.